Towns, Edwards lift Wolves over Mavs 105-100 to avoid sweep in West finals

 Doncic missed the free throw, and Naz Reid hit a bucket to push the margin back to five with 11 seconds remaining.

+“It’s hard to close in this league,” Dallas coach Jason Kidd said after his team shot 29% from 3 in the second half.
+“Understanding we didn’t play our best.
+Give Minnesota credit.
+They did.”

-Towns appeared to be finding a rhythm, scoring 10 points in the first seven minutes of the third quarter before picking up his fifth foul for elbowing P.J.
+The biggest sign of Towns’ rhythm came in the third, when he scored 10 points in the first seven minutes before picking up his fifth foul for elbowing P.J.
 Washington Jr. in the face as Towns went up for a shot.

-The call against Towns prompted a technical foul against Finch from the second row, where he’s been confined since the start of the second round of the playoffs because of a knee injury that required surgery.
+The call against Towns prompted a technical foul against Minnesota coach Chris Finch from the second row, where he’s been confined since the start of the second round of the playoffs because of a knee injury that required surgery.
 Assistant Micah Nori has been roaming the sidelines.

 Finch flirted with a second technical, which would have meant an ejection, a few minutes later when Edwards was called for his fourth foul going for a steal against Daniel Gafford.

+“To have him be on the sideline but behind the bench for the majority of these playoffs, you forget the impact he can have,” said Mike Conley, who scored 14 points.
+“When your coach is up getting technicals and yelling and when you see him hobbling around to do it, it’s impressive.
+It lit a fire on all of us.”

-Towns fouled out in the final two minutes, while Edwards and Rudy Gobert finished with five apiece.
+Towns fouled out in the final two minutes, while Edwards and Rudy Gobert, who had 13 points and 10 rebounds, finished with five apiece.

 “We weathered a lot of foul trouble out there, which was frustrating to say the least,” Finch said.
 “Credit to our guys.
 They found a way to win the game.
 It was a lot like Games 1 and 2, and we were able to get it done tonight.”